lkuiucsb/Excel-to-EML/Metadata/Metadata_Readme.md

 "filetype": specific file type for the dataset.
 Refer to the "FileTypeList" for possible file types and notes.

-"urlpath": url location for the dataset if they have another copy stored somewhere else.
+"urlpath": url for the dataset if you have another copy stored somewhere else.
+If not, leave this cell blank.
+Within one dataset, at this point, we accept cases that all entities have the urls or none eneity has the url.

 "filename": full file names for the dataset(s) to be archived.